alongenosar/ios-sdk/README.md

 ## Step 1: Instalation
 ### Cordova
-Cordova develelopers should follow this preceeding step before proceeding with the reset of the instructions.
+Cordova develelopers should follow this step before proceeding.

 0. Open xcode project workspace found in {PROJECT-NAME}/plaform/ios/{PROJECT-NAME}.xcworkspace.
 1. Create a new empty swift class in your xCode project.